RxDB Quickstart

 Welcome to the RxDB Quickstart.
 Here we'll learn how to create a simple real-time app with the RxDB database that is able to store and query data persistently in a browser and does realtime updates to the UI on changes.

-import { addRxPlugin, createRxDatabase } from 'rxdb/plugins/core';
+import { addRxPlugin } from 'rxdb/plugins/core';

 import { RxDBDevModePlugin } from 'rxdb/plugins/dev-mode';